wso2/carbon-kernel/README.md

 * Multi-tenancy support - The roots of the multi-tenancy in Carbon platform lies in the Carbon kernel.
 This feature includes tenant level isolation as well as lazy loading of tenants.

 ## New Features
-* Simplified one configuration file
 * Java17 support - Starting from kernel 4.7.0 release, the kernel can now be compiled on Java 11 and run on Java version from 11 to 17.
-* Log4j2 upgrade
-* Tomcat upgrade - Tomcat is upgraded to version 9.0.22.

 ## How to Contribute